e0026557/tgc-18-project-3/README.md

 ## Summary

 InkStone is an e-commerce web application for fountain pens.
-This e-commerce web application serves as a platform for customers to browse and purchase fountain pens based on fountain pen specifications.
+This e-commerce web application is designed with fountain pen enthusiasts in mind, with features such as searching by fountain specifications.

 ---